-We also see each plate labeled with both the number of pounds and kilograms as well.
+We also notice each plate is labeled with the number details of pounds and kilograms.

 2. CAP Barbell Weight Plates

-Cap Barbell is one of the most popular brands on Amazon, as they make many different types of strength training fitness equipment and accessories.
+Cap Barbell is one of the most popular brands on Amazon, making many different types of strength training fitness equipment and accessories.

-Their plates however are one of the most popular options, because of the ever-increasing awareness of the brand name and the great price point.
+Their plates, however, are one of the most popular options because of the ever-increasing awareness of the brand name in the fitness industry and the excellent price point.

-Cap Barbell is one of the most interesting cheap plates on this list because they make so many varieties of their weight plates.
+Cap Barbell is one of the most attractive cheap plates on this list because they make such wide variety of plates.

-Many of their weight plates are designed with the expected three poles for easy transport and carrying, and also come in both standard and Olympic size options.
+Many of their plates are designed with the expected three poles for easy transport and carrying and also come in both standard and Olympic plates options.

-Many of these solid cast iron plates have a black baked enamel finish, giving them a dark look and protecting it from possible wear and tear with deterioration.
+Many of these solid cast iron plates come with a black baked enamel finish, giving them a dark look and protecting it from possible wear and tear with deterioration.

-We see a wide range of available weights, and several different designs as well, including some very basic and simple designs with no holes, just a pure plate.
-Because of their many different types of design options, exterior finishes, and a large array of available pounds, these were an easy pick for our top choices for affordable weight plates.
+We see a wide range of available weights and several designs, including basic and simple designs with no holes, just a pure plate.
+Because of their many different types of design options, exterior finishes, and an extensive array of available pounds, these were an easy pick for our top choices for affordable weight plates.